ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 in the content from both branches.

-For issues with sub-tasks, it may be desirable to get some changes into the develop branch sooner, rather than later.
+For issues with sub-tasks, it may be desirable to get some changes into the 'develop' branch sooner, rather than later.
 If the changes seem to make sense on their own and don't rely on other sub-tasks to be complete, creating a pull request for a sub-task may make sense.
 If a sub-task does rely on other sub-tasks to be complete, then it may be best to wait to create a pull request